cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

           #### When to use

-          * Ideally, when an even number of these components can be featured together.
+          * Ideally, when an even number of these components can be featured together

           #### When other options are better

-          * When the number of components would be better featured in multiples of 3, use the 33/33/33 text component instead.
+          * When the number of components would be better featured in multiples of 3, use the 33/33/33 text component instead

-          * When content requires imagery, use the 50/50 image and text or 25/75 image and text components.
+          * When content requires imagery, use the 50/50 image and text or 25/75 image and text components
         variation_jinja_code_snippet: >-
           File in https://github.com/cfpb/cfgov-refresh: